 Thomas Schelesny is an Emmy Award-winning VFX supervisor, whose career spans in excess of two decades.
 During this time, he has worked for facilities and production companies on over 20 feature films, 12 television projects, and countless commercials.

 It was Thomas’ passion for Star Wars that landed him his first major role in the creative industry.
-After studying animation at The Vancouver Film School, Thomas sought out Star Wars visual effects luminary Phil Tippett.
+After studying animation at Vancouver Film School, Thomas sought out Star Wars visual effects luminary Phil Tippett.
 He joined Tippett Studio in 1996 as an animator and spent the next 14 years discovering the secrets of animation and film production alongside his idol ultimately taking on the role of visual effects supervisor at the studio.

-During this time Thomas became well-known for applying his animation expertise on-set, often choreographing complex performances that married actors, practical floor effects and CG elements.
+Thomas became well-known for applying his animation expertise on-set, often choreographing complex performances that married actors, practical floor effects and CG elements.
 For example, Disney enlisted Thomas as Director for the Beverly Hills Chihuahua trailer, which featured a song-and-dance number involving dozens of live and CG animals.